 5.Real Property Sales: The Public Administrator/Guardian real property agent is a licensed real estate broker and lists properties owned by conservatee and decedent estates for sale.
 Some properties are listed on the Multiple Listing Service and some are sold at the Public Administrator/Public Guardian in-house auction.
 Marketing techniques vary depending on the property type, location and targeted buyer to get maximum exposure.
 Special circumstances require the real property agent lists properties with outside real estate brokers such as commercial properties and properties that are outside of Orange County.

 6. Fees: Real property services provided by the Public Administrator/Guardian for property maintenance/management services are billed at a rate of $133.73 per hour.
-The Public Administrator/Guardian charges fees of 4%-6% for the sale of residential real property and 5%-10% for the sale of vacant land.
+The Public Administrator/Guardian charges fees of 4%-6% for the sale of residential real property and vacant land.
 The fee is split with cooperating brokers when necessary.
 The Public Administrator/Public Guardian does not offer cooperating broker commission for properties sold at auction.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.